CianHub/react-typed-contexts/README.md

 # React Context With TypeScript

-A simple app for practicing creating typed contexts in React
+A simple app for practicing creating typed contexts and optimising renders in React